 Using your Right hand

-Not difficult!
-Most of us know what needs to be done with the right hand.
-It is only the left hand, which is a problem.
 You play the melody with your right hand; of course you can play chords too but most of the time it is going to be melody.
 You already know the notes of the blues scale so as you maintain a steady beat with your left hand, just play some notes to form a melody.
 Of course it needs to sound bluesy!

 Characteristics